pranavreddy23/autoware.privately-owned-vehicles/README.md

 The current AutoSeg release comprises 6 perceptual tasks performed by different sub-network experts, these include: SceneSeg, ObjectSeg, RoadworkSeg, LaneDet, PathDet, and DiversionDet.

 ![Autoseg Network Diagram](Diagrams/AutoSeg.jpg)

+## Backbone
+We utilise EfficientNetB0 as a real-time capable, high performance backbone to act as a general purpose feature extractor.
+EfficientNetB0 provides a very good compromise between performance and accuracy amongst state-of-the art neural network backbones.
+The feature backbone has 4.07M Trainable Parameters

+## Context Block
+Convolutional neural networks are very good feature extractors, however, they have limited ability to capture the inter-relationships and shared context of image features.
+Transformers on the other hand, have limited capacity at capturing fine grained image features, but excell at capture overall scene context through multi-head self attention mechanisms.
+The context block aims to bridge the CNN/Transformer gap by capturing channel-wise feature relationships and creating a pesudo-attention matrix which is element-wise multiplied with the input features, accompanied by a residual skip connection.
+The context block has 9.20M Trainable Parameters

+## Neck
+The purpose of the neck is to aggregate and fuse multi-scale neural network features into a rich representation.
+The neck is the most critical neural network block in AutoSeg since all downstream tasks are derived from a single neck block.
+The neck block therefore needs to be able to capture salient and generalisable feature relationships to serve downstream tasks.
+A Link-Net style architecture is used to upsample lower-level neural network features and skip connections are added to the neck through 1D convolutions.
+The neck block has 33.7M Trainable Parameters

+## Shared Features
+The Backbone, Context Block, and Neck are shared by the various output heads in AutoSeg and together comprise a total of 46.97M Trainable Parameters

+## Head
+The head is designed to process rich contextual and scene features from the neck block and process them to create a useful output based on a specific downstream task.
+The output heads in AutoSeg can be categorised broadly as serving two types of downstream tasks in parallel branches, a Scene Branch and a Path Branch.
+The Scene branch focuses on scene-level and object-level tasks, where as the path branch focuses on driving corridor related tasks.

+By focusing the majority of the neural network feature extraction and expression in upstream layers, AutoSeg is able to support multiple specialised output heads without incurring performance penalities.
+The head comprises the fewest number of neural network parameters in AutoSeg, with a total of 1.44M Trainable Parameters for Semantic Segmentation Tasks.
+The number of parameters for Detection Tasks will be even less than this number.